Pheonix1998/Pheonix1998/README.md

   * Correlated payment risk, proving that "Cash" payments generate high volume but carry the highest operational cancellation risk.

  **(e) Strategic Recommendations:**
-  * Implement an algorithmic 3-minute GPS penalty system to automatically reassign stationary drivers without penalizing the customer.
+  * Implement a GPS penalty system to automatically reassign stationary drivers without penalizing the customers.
-  * Launch aggressive customer discount campaigns for UPI payments to lock in platform revenue and eliminate the physical friction of cash on the street.
+  * Implement a strong IT Infrastructure to back the daily upi payments and track the ride locations.
   * Partner with insurance companies to look after the vehicles for reducing the customer cancellation rates.

 **Live Dashboards:**